openedx/brand-openedx/docs/how-to/design-tokens-support.rst

 		  }
 		}

-The paths must be relative to the ``theme-urls.json``file and contain all the variants that you want to use preload.
+The paths must be relative to the ``theme-urls.json`` file and contain all the variants that you want to preload.